Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Engwe electric bike battery consists of lithium-ion cells that provide adequate power for running modern ebikes.
 This battery is compatible with a wide selection of motors, ranging in power from 200W-800W.
 It has standard dimensions that fit on a wide variety of frames, simplifying installation.
 Featuring Samsung cells, this power pack offers efficient performance and durability.
 The device has an Anderson cable connector for easy installation.
 However, some variants have limited battery life.

 With a smart management system, BMS, this Engwe electric bike battery accurately monitors the expected battery life.
 This system also prevents short circuits, overcharging, overcurrent and other safety issues.
 It has a USB port for powering mobile phones, and an included mounting plate simplifies installation on the bike.
-It’s available in two variants: A 48V 13Ah variant and 48V 15Ah variant.
+It’s available in four variants: A 48V 10Ah, 48V 13Ah, and 48V 15Ah variants, as well as a 36V 10Ah variant.
 It has a lock and comes with two keys to help prevent theft.
 Featuring a battery level indicator, this device allows easy monitoring.

 Award: BEST FOR CROSS-COUNTRY RIDERS